pdf-association/PDF2NormRefs/README.md

 ## **Python Scripts**

-The Python script [ODStoJSON.py] converts the human-readable representation of the references graph (the LibreOffice Calc ODS file) to a machine-readable JSON equivalent.
+The Python script [ODStoJSON.py](ODStoJSON.py) converts the human-readable representation of the references graph (the LibreOffice Calc ODS file) to a machine-readable JSON equivalent.
 It takes no CLI arguments, reads the file "Normative references tree for ISO 32000-2_2020.ods" from the local folder and creates the file “referencesGraph.json” next to it.

-The Python script [countLevels.py] calculates and writes basic metrics to a JSON file, by processing a referencesGraph.json file.
+The Python script [countLevels.py](countLevels.py) calculates and writes basic metrics to a JSON file, by processing a referencesGraph.json file.
 These metrics can be from any given point in the graph, as specified by a document’s unique ID number.
 ```
 Usage: countLevels.py <infilename> <outfilename> <id>
 where:
 infilename	JSON with the references (usually “referencesGraph.json”)
 outfilename	JSON file to write the metrics results
-id		is the root document ID for counting (0 means ISO/DIS 32000-2)
+id		is the root document ID for counting (ID 0 means ISO/DIS 32000-2)
 ```

 ## **ToDo** :pushpin: